How and Why You Need to Maintain Your Storm Drainage System

 Where Are Storm Drains Installed?

-Storm drains can encompass both yard drains located around your home and the grated or open curb drains found at crosswalks, street corners, and other locations.
-Additionally, if you own an in-ground pool, you will have storm drains in place to prevent overflow.
+Storm drains can refer to the yard drains you have around your home, as well as the grated and open curb drains you see at crosswalks, street corners, or other such places.
+If you have an in-ground pool, you will have storm drains to help keep the pool from overflowing.

 What Are Storm Drains Used For?

-Storm drains function by collecting excess freshwater and transporting it through a sewer system to a designated location to prevent flooding.
-In certain cities, storm drainage systems are connected to water collection basins that may remain empty during periods of dry weather.
-However, they can begin to fill up after several days of rainfall.
+Storm drains collect excess freshwater and move it through a sewer system to a location where it will help prevent flooding.
+In some cities, they have water collection basins that are connected to storm drainage systems.
+These basins might be empty during dry spells, but, when it rains for several days, they can start to fill up.

 How Does a Storm Drainage System Work?